kdungs/dun.gs/posts/2020-07-05-building-a-keypad-from-scratch.md

 `LOW` and row 0 to `HIGH` and then measuring the response in the `INPUT` columns.
 There are a few things wrong with that, notably that one should use pull-up mode for the inputs (`INPUT_PULLUP`) and set rows to `INPUT` while they are not scanning.
-Because of the pullup, we would then scan by setting the row to `LOW`.
+Because of the pull-up, we would then scan by setting the row to `LOW`.

 Thanks to [a great message board post that provided some debouncing